juristr/juristr.github.com/content/blog/add-cms-features-to-your-blog-from-your-ipad.md

 Over the years my site grew and using Jekyll became painful both, installation wise (when you get a new machine) but mostly in terms of build & refresh time.
 So I switched to [Hugo](https://gohugo.io/), a static site generate based on Go.
 The result: builds in ms :smiley:.

+## Time to write

+There’s time, again (see the intro section further above).
+You need to optimize it more, and something that happened always again is to have some 15min in between where

 ## Adding Netlify CMS

 **Todos**